harshmuriki/flowerPose/README.md

 # FlowerPose: Pose Extraction for Plants

-Robotic Phenotyping for Small-Scale Urban Farms
+Robotic 3D Flower Pose Estimation for Small-Scale Urban Farms

 > ***Note:*** Code and documentation for usage will be updated soon.